George Andrew Davis Jr.: Necessity of action

-Subsequent to Davis' death, some historians have questioned whether his actions had been necessary under the circumstances.
-Barrett Tillman (author, military aviation) contended that Davis' Medal of Honor had merely been a public-relations move by the US military to quell questions surrounding his death and to draw attention away from his wife's vocal opposition to the war.
+Subsequent to Davis's death, some historians have questioned whether his actions had been necessary under the circumstances.
+Barrett Tillman (author, military aviation) contended that Davis's Medal of Honor had merely been a public-relations move by the US military to quell questions surrounding his death and to draw attention away from his wife's vocal opposition to the war.
 The Medal of Honor citation credited Davis with saving the F-84 formation, but the formation of F-86s that Davis was leading actually outnumbered the MiG-15s, so arguably Davis could easily have drawn them into the battle.
-Still, fellow pilots attested to Davis' bravery.
+Still, fellow pilots attested to Davis's bravery.
 Fellow ace William T. Whisner said, "George Davis was the best fighter pilot I ever knew.
 The only thing he didn't have was concern of his own life."

 As the Korean War progressed, other pilots began to describe Davis as "more brazen, more aggressive, and more willing to take risks in Korea than he was during World War II."
 He became increasingly contemptuous of the Soviet and Chinese MiG pilots he faced as time went on, leading to other pilots thinking that he may have underestimated the skills of his opponents, and that this may have been a contributing factor in causing his death.

 Identity of the shooter

-Forty years after Davis' death, the identity of the person who shot Davis down, long assumed to be Chinese pilot Zhang Jihui, became a matter of dispute.
-Although Zhang had been credited by the Chinese with having shooting down Davis' F-86, after Russia declassified its involvement in the war Russian sources claimed that the pilot responsible had actually been Mikhail A. Averin (Михаил A. Аверин).
+Forty years after Davis's death, the identity of the person who shot Davis down, long assumed to be Chinese pilot Zhang Jihui, became a matter of dispute.
+Although Zhang had been credited by the Chinese with having shooting down Davis's F-86, after Russia declassified its involvement in the war Russian sources claimed that the pilot responsible had actually been Mikhail A. Averin (Михаил A. Аверин).
 Davis was the highest-ranking American Korean War ace at the time and the only American ace killed in action during the war.
 His death would have been a huge propaganda victory for the nation whose pilot was responsible for shooting him down.
-Davis' death at the hands of a Chinese pilot would also have been seen as avenging the losses inflicted by him over Taehwado Island on November 30, 1951.
+Davis's death at the hands of a Chinese pilot would also have been seen as avenging the losses inflicted by him over Taehwado Island on November 30, 1951.
 About 36 MiG-15s from the Chinese 4th Fighter Division were involved in the February 10 engagement in which Davis was killed, and Zhang was among the group.
-According to Zhang's own report after the battle, while the MiGs were en route to intercept Davis' group, he and his wingman became separated from the main element.
+According to Zhang's own report after the battle, while the MiGs were en route to intercept Davis's group, he and his wingman became separated from the main element.
 As Zhang was trying to rejoin his formation, he spotted a group of eight F-86s in the area between Taechon and Chongye at 07:40.
 Zhang and his wingman then swung down onto the tails of two Sabres and opened fire.
 Zhang claimed that he had shot down both Sabres, but that reinforcements had soon thereafter destroyed his MiG and killed his wingman.